 “People get into what I refer to as test-taking mode.
 They start to think about their answers, they’re rationalizing their responses, they feel like they’re trying to provide the answers that the person who is giving the test wants to hear.”

-At Rival, we think the survey fatigue issue is so big that we created a new insights platform that—in many ways—is similar to traditionalsurvey tools, but is also significantly different.
+At Rival, we think the survey fatigue issue is so big that we created a new insight platform that—in many ways—is similar to traditionalsurvey tools, but is also significantly different.

 We don’t call our surveys “surveys.”We call them chats—conversational surveys hosted through messaging apps like Facebook Messenger, WeChat, WhatsApp or on mobile web browsers.
-Chats are mobile-first, but they’re not just mobile surveys.
+Chat surveys are mobile-first, but they’re not just mobile surveys.

 Yes, you can capture both quantitative and qualitative data through chats, but they’re different from mobile surveys in several ways: